JoanyMcKarelyn/Ahead-of-the-Classes-Joseph-Edit/README.md

-# Ahead of the Classes - Joseph Edit
+# Ahead of the Classes Lite

 This mod is a lite and rebalanced version of Danae and Merlord's [Ahead of the Classes](https://www.nexusmods.com/morrowind/mods/50346), with compatibility for [Better Character Classes](https://www.nexusmods.com/morrowind/mods/47078), and without all the new playable classes that Danae worked very hard to create and TR OAAB dependency.

 This is a standalone version and no esp needed.
 To download the mod, click 'Code' and then 'Download zip'.